Schola Medica Salernitana: The second period: 11th–13th centuries

 Planetary spheres, zodiac elements.
 From Miscellanea medica: collection of Salernitan medical works.

 Geographic location certainly played a key role in the growth of the School: Salerno, a Mediterranean port, fused influences of Arab and Eastern Roman culture.
+The School bridged the Byzantine and Roman sects of Christianity, and it was very close to large groups of Muslim and Jewish people.
+There was a larger diversity of ideas and knowledge because of this, which helped to improve the teachings of the school.
 Books of Avicenna and Averroes arrived by sea, and the Carthaginian physician Constantine the African (or Ifrīqiya) who arrived in the city for several years came to Salerno and translated many texts from Arabic: Aphorisma and Prognostica of Hippocrates, Tegni and Megategni of Galen, Kitāb-al-malikī (i.e. Liber Regius, or Pantegni) of Alī ibn'Abbās (Haliy Abbas), the Viaticum of al-Jazzār (Algizar), the Liber divisionum and the Liber experimentorum of Rhazes (Razī), the Liber dietorum, Liber urinarium and the Liber febrium of Isaac Israel the Old (Isaac Iudaeus).

 Johannes (d.
-February 2, 1161) and Matthaeus Platearius, possible father and son, resided in Salerno at this time when they apparently published their famous "Liber de Simplici Medicina" (a.k.a.
+February 2, 1161) and Matthaeus Platearius, possibly father and son, resided in Salerno at this time when they apparently published their famous "Liber de Simplici Medicina" (a.k.a.
 "Circa Instans") which is first recorded in Salerno under their name early in the 13th Century.
 Subsequent incarnations—c.1480 now found in Brussels; and in the early 1500s, published in Paris with art by Robinet Testard and now found in both Paris and St. Petersburg—bore the name "Livre des simples medecines".
 Facsimiles with commentary for both editions have been published by Opsomer and Stearn (1984) and by Moleiro (2001).

-Under this cultural thrust are rediscovered the classical works long forgotten in the monasteries.
-Thanks to the "Medical School", medicine was the first science discipline to come out of the abbeys to confront again with the world and experimental practice.
+At this time classical monastic works were rediscovered.
+With the medical school's support, interest in medicine as a discipline was renewed.

 Monks of Salerno and of the nearby Badia di Cava were of great importance in Benedictine geography, for we note in the city in the eleventh century the presence of three important figures of this order: Pope Gregory VII, the Abbot of Montecassino Desiderio (future Pope Victor III) and bishop Alfano I.

 In this context, the "School" of Salerno grew until it became a point of attraction of both sick and students from all over Europe.
 The prestige of doctors in Salerno is largely witnessed by the chronicles of the time and the numerous manuscripts kept in the major European libraries.